 Not all fools blast out in their anger.
 Some hide their feelings and use subtle backstabbing to gain their revenge.
 “Whoever hides hatred has lying lips, and whoever spreads slander is a fool” (Proverbs 10:18).
 But it doesn’t matter if a person’s anger is dramatic or subtle, the anger of men rarely leads to righteousness.

 Fools are Arrogant

 “He who trusts in his own heart is a fool, But whoever walks wisely will be delivered” (Proverbs 28:26).
 The foolish man always believes he is right.
-He doesn’t seek the advise of others.
+He doesn’t seek the advice of others.
 Hence, the fool doesn’t really believe he can sin.
-This is want led to the downfall of Israel (Judges 17:6).
+This is what led to the downfall of Israel (Judges 17:6).

 Without the belief that he can sin, the foolish man plows through life ignoring the signs of danger up ahead.
 “A prudent man foresees evil and hides himself, But the simple pass on and are punished” (Proverbs 22:3).
 The fool won’t let such a minor thing as sin stop him from reaching for his goal.

 Ultimately, a Fool Denies God

 Because a fool refuses all restraint on his actions, he will ultimately turn against God.
 “The fool has said in his heart, "There is no God."
 They are corrupt, and have done abominable iniquity; There is none who does good” (Psalm 53:1).
 They use their own standards and emotions to judge whether actions are right or wrong.
 They no longer consider God’s thoughts on any matter.
 Soon God never enters their minds (Romans 1:20-22).

 It is not that the evidence of God’s existence is not available to them.
 The evidence is obvious, but to accept the evidence means to acknowledge that God is over them.
 Such men would much rather create gods to please their whims than to submit to the one, true God.

 Why should any want to be such a fool?